mivd7/rijksart/README.md

 This project makes use of data from the [Rijksmuseum API](http://rijksmuseum.github.io/).
 <br>

 NOTE: An api-key is required to be able to access the Rijksmuseum data.
 For info on how to obtain one instantly go to: https://www.rijksmuseum.nl/en/api .
 Once you've obtained the API key, create a new '.env' file in the root folder and add the following variable REACT_APP_API_KEY = "[insert api key here]" .
-This should allow the paintings to be desplayed.
+This should allow the paintings to be displayed.

 ### HOW TO RUN
 -git clone<br>